W1nsents/Discord-RPC/README.md

 # Discord-RPC
-Activity for your discord account
+Activity for your discord account.